ionic bonding image header

 Metals are found in the left hand-side of the periodic table.
 In GCSE chemistry you will be mainly studying the reactions of the metals in groups I and II of the periodic table; that is the alkali metals and the alkaline earth metals.
 The alkali metals; Li, Na, K, Rb and Cs in group 1 of the periodic table all have one electron in their outer shell.
 Recall the octet rule which states that: elements will only react if they can achieve full last electron shells; this means that the alkali metals with one outer shell electron will either have to gain 7 electrons to fill their last shell or simply lose one electron when they react.

-As an example consider the alkali metal sodium; atomic number 11, now sodium has the electronic configuration 2,8,1 so to completely fill its last shell the sodium atom needs to gain 7 electrons or simply lose the outer electron in the last shell.
+As an example consider the alkali metal sodium; atomic number 11, now sodium has the electronic configuration of 2,8,1 so to completely fill its last shell the sodium atom needs to gain 7 electrons or simply lose the one outer electron in its outer shell or energy level.
 Obviously it will be easier and require less energy to simply lose 1 electron than gain 7 electrons.
-So when sodium reacts it will lose its outer shell electron to another atom.
+So when sodium reacts it will lose its outer shell electron to another atom and this will mean that sodium now has an electronic configuration of 2,8; the same as the noble gas neon.

 Atoms and ions

-The sodium atom will now have an electron arrangement of 2,8; the same as the noble gas neon.
+As mentioned above the sodium atom will now have an electron arrangement of 2,8; the same as the noble gas neon.
 It will have 10 electrons.
-However the nucleus of the sodium atom will still contain 11 protons with each one having a positive charge.
-This means that the sodium atom has 11 positive charges (protons) but only 10 negatively charged electrons; so overall the atom has more positive charges than negative charges to cancel them out, this leaves the sodium atom with a charge of +1; we call atoms with charges ions.
+However the nucleus of the sodium atom will still contain 11 protons; with each one having a positive charge.
+This means that the sodium atom has 11 positive charges (protons) in the nucleus but only 10 negatively charged electrons in the energy levels or electron shells; so overall the atom has more positive charges than negative charges to cancel them out, this leaves the sodium atom with a charge of +1; we call atoms with charges ions.

 Atoms are neutral because they have equal numbers of positively charged protons in the nucleus and negatively charged electrons in the electron shells but in ions the numbers of protons and electrons is NOT equal so the atom has a charge- it's now an ion.
 The diagram below shows a sodium atom losing its outer shell electron and forming a sodium ion (Na+):